Ahmed-Elhattab/airline-management-system/README.md

 ### Steps

-1. Create the database in MySQL:
+1. Open MySQL (or phpMyAdmin)

-   CREATE DATABASE airline_management;
+2. Run the SQL script provided in the project: schema.sql

-2. Create all necessary tables (airports, passengers, aircrafts, flights, reservations, reservation_flights)
+   This will automatically create the database and all required tables.

-3. Open the file `DatabaseConnection.java` and verify the connection settings:
+3. Open `DatabaseConnection.java` and verify:
    - URL
    - username
    - password

-4. Run the application by executing `Main.java`
+4. Run the application using: Main.java

-5. Use the console menu to interact with the system
+5. Use the console menu to test the system.

 ---